Al-khattab/Assambly-language-Timer/README.md

 2) Luanch
 -Run DosBOX and write the following commands

-- mount N C:\TASM
+-mount N C:\TASM

-TASM TIMER.ASM
+-TASM TIMER.ASM

-TLINK TIMER.OBJ
+-TLINK TIMER.OBJ

-DEBUG TIMER.EXE
+-DEBUG TIMER.EXE

-G
+-G

 and this should start the program